Skip to main content

 Often, factors like poor economic resources or lack of access to healthcare lead families to struggle.
 But we know that any type of disruption can greatly impact a child.
 One of our services across our entire network is in-home family support, which aims to ensure that families have the skills needed to safely care for their children, help parents find jobs where they can earn a suitable wage, and work with them to access healthcare.
 Success out in the world starts with stability at home.

-In addition to resources aiding children and youth in foster care and reunification, KVC offers mental health services at many of our locations, including the opening of a new Camber Children’s Mental Health facility in Hays, Kansas, at the beginning of 2023 and a joint venture with Children’s Mercy to build a new $53 million mental wellness campus.
+In addition to resources aiding children and youth in foster care and reunification, KVC offers mental health services at many of our locations, including Camber Mental Health facilities in Kansas.
+Additionally, the new Children’s Mercy + Camber Mental Health campus in Olathe is open and providing life-saving services.
 Academic support resources are provided at some KVC locations as well, including KVC Academy in Missouri, the Fostering Educational Success program in Nebraska and the new Middle College program in partnership with Fairmont State University.

 Thanks to our team and supporters, KVC positively impacts 75,000 people’s lives every year through in-home family strengthening services, foster care, adoption, mental health treatment and inpatient children’s psychiatric treatment.
 Learn more about how we’re working to help children and teens in Kansas, West Virginia, Kentucky, Missouri and Nebraska here.